HenriqueBarucco/DiceRoller/README.md

 # DiceRoller
-A website of a dice roller to pratice html, css and javascript
+A website of a dice roller to practice HTML, CSS and Javascript.